 In normal healthy children, more than 25% of the lymphocytes in their blood should be CD4 cells.
 This indicates that there is no immunosuppression (no damage to the immune system).
 If the immune system of children with HIV infection is suppressed, their percentage of CD4 cells will be less than 25%.

 Normal children have a CD4 percentage of 25 or more.

 A CD4 percentage below 15% indicates severe immunosuppression.

 The lower the CD4 percentage, the greater the risk of severe illness and death.

 Yes.
-It is best if both systems of staging are used together, especially when deciding whether a child needs to be started on antiretroviral treatment.
+It is best if both systems of staging are used together when deciding whether a child needs to be fast-tracked onto antiretroviral treatment.
 While the immunological staging indicates the degree of immunosuppression, the clinical staging indicates the effect of the immunosuppression.
 Both are important.